codgik-group/codgik/README.md

 - 👀 I’m interested in discovering, exploring, and using different code implementations

-- 🌱 I’m currently learning node.js, js, html, css, some php
+- 🌱 I’m currently learning node.js, js, html, css, some php, python, sql

-- 💞️ I’m looking to collaborate on node.js, html, css
+- 💞️ I’m looking to collaborate on node.js, js, html, css

 - 📫 How to reach me at codgik26@gmail.com